ray-project/ray/doc/source/serve/autoscaling.md

 This section should help you:

 - Learn how to use the Serve Autoscaling API.
-- Lean how to optimize the Serve Autoscaling parameters for your workload.
+- Learn how to optimize the Serve Autoscaling parameters for your workload.

 To learn about the architecture underlying Ray Serve Autoscaling, see {ref}`serve-autoscaling-architecture`.